 Need Some More Direction?

-Now that we’ve gotten a few years under our belt, we’ve begun to introduce some of our friends into the sport.
+Now that we’ve gotten several years under our belt, we’ve begun to introduce some of our friends into the sport.
 It came as a shocker how quickly we forgot all the pain points of starting out.
-Luckily, our friend Noel was a willing guinea pig to help us re-learn what are the 7 tips to making getting into mountain biking easier.
+Luckily, our friend Noel was a willing guinea pig to help us re-learn what are the 9 tips to make getting into mountain biking easier.

 Another aspect that most don’t talk about but should is seat pain.
 Don’t just get a big cushy seat, rather invest in a saddle that fits you.
 It’s worth its weight in gold.
 We delve deep into this subject in our article The “Dirty” Secret On How To Make Mountain Biking Enjoyable.
 For more on how to start mountain biking, get tips, or learn about hidden vacation spots for two wheels, check out our comprehensive guide: